DevThatCodes/todo-rs/README.md

 todo-rs is a small CLI todo list manager that uses files as todo lists. <br>
 **NOTE: there is currently only a linux and a windows version, And i am aware of the issue where microsoft thinks the windows version is a virus.
 I don't plan on adding a mac os version, if you want to use this on mac os, you will have to build it from source**
 # How to download
-get the latest todo-rs version here: https://github.com/DevThatCodes/todo-rs/releases/latest
+get the latest todo-rs version [here](https://github.com/DevThatCodes/todo-rs/releases/latest)
 # How to use
 run the command: `./todo-rs -req[FILENAME] -opt[THINGS TO DO] -opt[FLAGS]`.
 arguments marked by -req are required.
 Similarly, arguments marked by -opt are optional.